How Improv Everywhere Brought The Mall Santa Musical To Life

 An everyday location.
 A sudden burst of inappropriate activity.
 Bemused spectators pointing and capturing the scene on their cellphones.
 Some of those same bemused spectators turning into performers.
 You know the drill.
 And you know it because of Charlie Todd, founder of Improv Everywhere.

-The performance art collective’s latest stunt is Mall Santa Musical, a viral hit in which a Kris Kringle-commending broadway number erupts at a mall, seemingly out of nowhere, to the delight of dozens of unsuspecting holiday shoppers.
-Like every other video from this group, it is short, funny, and breezy.
-It also represents a massive prodcution effort that took a month’s worth of planning to carry out.
+The performance art collective’s latest stunt is Mall Santa Musical, a viral hit in which a Kris Kringle-commending Broadway number erupts at a mall, seemingly out of nowhere, to the delight of dozens of unsuspecting holiday shoppers.
+Like every other video from this group, it is entertaining and it makes you wonder what it takes to stage such a show in a venue with so many unstable variables.
+We caught up with Todd, who filled us in on the massive prodcution effort and months’ worth of planning that go into the group’s public performances.

 One of the first things you might notice about Improv Everywhere, besides the fact that they’ve placed a spectacle in your path, is that the group’s title is a misnomer.
-“That’s the name I came up with 10 years ago and I’m stuck with it,” says Charlie Todd, the guerilla comedy performance art cooperative’s Svengali.
+“That’s the name I came up with 10 years ago and I’m stuck with it,” says Todd.
 While Todd and his collaborators certainly do have to improvise when dealing with public spaces in an unauthorized way, their events or “missions,” such as last week’s Mall Santa Musical, are highly organized, detailed affairs.

 The majority of the performers in Improv Everywhere events are actors from the Upright Citizens Brigade Theatre, whom Todd knows from performing there for 10 years.
 Mall Santa Musical, for instance, was mostly cast with actors who appeared in previous musicals, based on availability and the role requirements.
 A casting director friend helped him find the ideal Mall Santa himself, and a little boy who could sing.
 This latest stunt also gave Todd the chance to work with two friends from The Gregory Brothers, the musical comedy group responsible for Auto-Tune the News.
 Finding collaborators is only part of the process, however.